 The cathedral in Reims is, of course, gorgeous, and also has the extra history of being where the coronation of France’s kings was held.

 Your main reason for visiting is probably the champagne, so make sure to try a variety of it!
-There are a few large champagne houses that will give tours of their cellars and a tasting afterwards.
+There are a few large champagne houses that will give tours of their cellars and a tasting afterward.
 I loved the Pommery champagne house and James really enjoyed his visit to Mumm and Veuve Clicquot.
 Other well-known places are Taittinger and G.H.
 Martel.
 We purchased our tickets online and decided on the cellar tour with tasting two types of champagne.
 It was wonderful!
-I will advise to skip Pommery’s “Pop” champagne as it seems all in the name of marketing.
+I will advise skipping Pommery’s “Pop” champagne as it seems all in the name of marketing.
 The Brut Royal is amazing!

 Lille is accessed easily from Paris via a high-speed train (TGV) from the Gare du Nord.
 In about an hour, you’ll find yourself in the beautiful capital of northern France.
 Its Flemish-style architecture is much different from what you’ll see in Paris and the people are very friendly!